Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 And so the more that you can pretend that you have no hand in your misfortune, the more you hook into people treating you like children and to imitate helplessness and no choice in the matter and no mistakes were made.

-I think men do it in other ways.
+Men do it in other ways.

-But when the women always say if they end up with a really bad guy, they end up with a bad husband or whatever, right?
+But when the women always say, if they end up with a really bad guy, they end up with a bad husband or whatever, right?

-He completely camouflageded and there was nowhere to tell and the mask came off and all of that and I just published a show for donors where this I had this sort of confrontation because the more that you can say I have no hand in my own misfortunes the more sympathy you can generate from people but unfortunately then more people end up making those mistakes.
+And I just published a show for donors where I had this sort of confrontation because the more that you can say, I have no hand in my own misfortunes, the more sympathy you can generate from people.

-So the more that people say there was nothing I could have done to prevent this, then they get more sympathy and the mistakes generally continue.
+So the more that people say, there was nothing I could have done to prevent this, then they get more sympathy and the mistakes generally continue.

-I mean, imagine if nobody had figured out that smoking caused lung cancer, right?
+Imagine if nobody had figured out that smoking caused lung cancer, right?

 Now, if somebody says, I got lung cancer, oh, were you a smoker?

-Oh yeah, I smoked two packs a day for 30 years or 40 years.
+Oh, yeah, I smoked two packs a day for 30 years or 40 years.

 And, you know, there was this guy who just, I think he was just sent to jail for 54 years or something like that.

-kid, one 13-year-old kid, they stole his car and he shot at them.
+Some, I think one 14-year-old kid, one 13-year-old kid, they stole his car and he shot at them.

 He claimed that they were shooting back.